AISimonetta/punk-api/README.md

 ✦Punk-Api Project✦

-This project was developed during my training at _nology.
-The aim of this project was to retrieve information from the PUNK-API => https://punkapi.com/documentation/v2.
-Beers can be filtered using different information as requiered such as name, brew range, alcohol content and ph.
+Dive into my project developed during my training at _nology, where the focal point was to fetch information from the PUNK-API (https://punkapi.com/documentation/v2).
+This dynamic project empowers users to filter beers based on various criteria such as name, brew range, alcohol content, and pH.

 ✦Technologies used: